croquiscom/rinore/README.md

 # Features
 Rinore has following features additional to the original Node.js REPL.

-* can select JavaScript or CoffeeScript
+* can select JavaScript or CoffeeScript or TypeScript
 * expose modules to the REPL
 * support Promise
 * show function arguments for Tab completion